This article was updated on April 3, 4:21 p.m.

-Schools worldwide have closed in response to COVID-19, leaving parents and caregivers scrambling to find daily activities for their children that are educational, creative and entertaining.
+Schools worldwide have closed in response to COVID-19, leaving parents and caregivers scrambling to find daily activities for their children.

 Head of the class